Score-Based Generative Models for PET Image Reconstruction: Background

 Simulating the reverse SDE can be computationally expensive as a fine time grid is often necessary to produce realistic samples.
 Denoising Diffusion Implicit Models (DDIMs) \citep{song2020denoising} were introduced to allow faster sampling, and build upon a result by Tweedie \citep{efron2011tweedie} to approximate the expectation $\E[\Bxzero | \Bxt]$ via the score model $s_\theta(\Bxt, t)$ as

+where the positive scalars $\gamma_t$ and $\nu_t^2$ are the coefficients for the mean and covariance, respectively, defining the transition kernel, cf. \eqref{eqn:gammanu_t} in the Appendix for details.
 DDIM defines a non-Markovian sampling rule, which uses both the current sample $\Bxt$ and Tweedie's estimate $\Tweedie(\Bxt)$ to create an accelerated sampler.
 Let $0 = t_{k_1} \le \dots \le t_{k_N} = 1$ be the time discretisation.
 The DDIM sampling update can be written as

 The sampling rule can be split into a denoising step (predicting $\Tweedie(\Bx_{t_k})$ using the score model), and adding an appropriate amount of noise back.
-Thus, the sampling mimics an iterative refinement process, as the prediction of the denoised estimate $\Tweedie(\Bx_{t_k})$ will be more accurate for smaller $t_k$.
+Thus, the sampling mimics an iterative refinement process, as the prediction of the denoised estimate $\Tweedie(\Bx_{t_k})$ will be more accurate for smaller~$t_k$.
 Different choices of $\eta_t$ result in different sampling schemes.
-We choose $\eta_{t_k} = \eta \beta_{t_k} $ with a hyperparameter $\eta \in [0,1]$, controlling the amount of stochasticity in the sampling, and $\beta_{t_k}=\nu_{t_{k-1}}/\nu_{t_{k}} \sqrt{1 -\gamma_{t_k} / \gamma_{t_{k-1}}}$ \citep{song2020denoising}.
+We choose $\eta_{t_k} = \eta \beta_{t_k} $ with a hyperparameter~\mbox{$\eta \in [0,1]$}, controlling the amount of stochasticity in the sampling, and $\beta_{t_k}=\nu_{t_{k-1}}/\nu_{t_{k}} \sqrt{1 -\gamma_{t_k} / \gamma_{t_{k-1}}}$ \citep{song2020denoising}.